bbriscoe/single-delay-metric/README.md

 * The degree of late packet discard that can be efficiently concealed by real-time media coding (both that which is typical today and that which could be typical in future).
 * The lag before results can be produced.
-  For instance, to measure 99th percentile delay requires of the order of 1,000 packets minimum (an order of magnitude greater than 1/(1 - 0.99) = 100).
-In contrast 99.999th percentile requires 1,000,000 packets.
-At a packet rate of say 10k packet/s, they would take respectively 100 ms or 100 s.
+  To measure a high delay percentile requires a large enough number of packet measurements so that at least ten or so fall above the percentile.
+For instance, when measuring the 99th percentile on average 1 in 100 packets will lie above the percentile, so at least an order of magnitude more than 100 packets (1,000 and preferably more) have to be measured.
+In contrast the 99.999th percentile would require at least 1,000,000 packets.
+At a packet rate of say 10k packet/s, they would take respectively 100 ms and 100 s.
+  * The P99.999 would be impractical to use to adapt internal parameters, while the P99 makes it possible to start controlling parameters nearly immediately after a flow has started
-  * The latter would be impractical to display live, while the former makes it possible to display the 99th percentile nearly immediately after a flow has started (see for instance the open source GUI we provide to display the distribution of delays for comparison between congestion controllers and AQMs [[Bond16](#Bond16)], [[l4sdemo](#l4sdemo)]).
+  * Similarly, it is possible to display the 99th percentile on a dashboard soon after the flow has started (see for instance the open source GUI we provide to display the P99 as well as a delay distribution plot that updates every second, for comparing different congestion controllers and Active Queue Management (AQM) algorithms [[Bond16](#Bond16)], [[l4sdemo](#l4sdemo)]).
   * Similarly, for research or product testing where a large matrix of tests has to be conducted, it would be far more practical if each test run took 100 ms, rather than 100 s.
+  * At the slowest packet rate of a typical game control stream (perhaps 30 pkt/s), even the P99 is only just practical, taking at least 33 s before a result is available (the P99.999 would be completely impractical, taking over 9 hours).
 * To calculate a high percentile requires a significant number of bins to hold the data.
 This can make a high percentile prohibitively expensive to maintain, e.g. on cost-reduced consumer-grade network equipment.

 As a strawman, we propose **the 99th percentile (P99)** as a lowest common denominator delay metric for the communications industry.
 We believe this is a workable compromise between the above somewhat conflicting requirements, but the purpose of proposing a specific number is to provoke debate, not close it off.

 ## The 'Benchmark Effect'

 As explained in the introduction, defining a delay metric is not just about choosing a percentile.
 The layer to measure and the background traffic pattern to use also have to be defined.
 As soon as these have been settled on, researchers, product engineers, etc. tend to optimize around this set of conditions---the so-called 'benchmark effect'.
 It is possible that harmonizing around one choice of percentile will lead to a benchmark effect.

 However, a percentile metric seems robust against such perverse incentives, because it seems hard to contrive performance results that fall off a cliff just beyond a certain percentile.
-Nonetheless, even if there were a benchmark effect, it would be harmless if the percentile chosen for the benchmark realistically reflected the needs of most applications. {ToDo: better wording for last sentence.}
+Nonetheless, the best way to mitigate any benchmark effect is to ensure that the percentile chosen for the benchmark realistically reflects the needs of most applications.

 ## How to articulate a percentile to the public?